Eventtia/eventtia-core-docs/source/includes/_slots.md

 Parameter |  Type   | Description
 --------- | ------- | -----------
 event_uri | string  | The event_uri for the desired event
-   id     | integer | The id for the desired slots
+   id     | integer | The id for the desired slot